charlieroberts/screamer/README.md

 In music, a "screamer" is a sped-up march used in circuses to ["stir audiences into a frenzy"](https://en.wikipedia.org/wiki/Screamer_(march).

+## Play
+[Try the playground](https://charlieroberts.github.io/screamer/playground).
+Here's a few keyboard commands worth knowing:

+- `Ctrl+Enter`: Execute the current line (as defined by where the cursor is placed), or all selected code if a selection has been made.
+- `Shift+Ctrl+Enter`: Execute all lines.
+- `Ctrl+.`: Clear the current scene.
+- `Alt+C`: Enable camera controls.
+Use WASD + the arrow keys to move through the 3D scene.
+Hit `Alt+C` again to disable the controls and return to editing.

 ## Reference
 The main programmatic elements of screamer are: